nikhilbhave9/scrapy-masterclass/module_4/README.md

 - User agent is a parameter in the response header.
 It provides information about what kind of browser is making the request
 - Many websites ban user agents that state they are from a library like Scrapy.
 Instead, we can use a user agent like "Mozilla ...." to pretend to be a normal browser
 - For example, we can use the following command: <b>scrapy shell -s USER_AGENT="Mozilla/5.0 (X11; Ubuntu; Linux x86_64; rv:105.0) Gecko/20100101 Firefox/105.0" "www.website.com"</b>

+## Handling Dynamically-loaded JavaScript content
+- Several websites use AJAX (Asynchronous JavaScript And XML) to dynamically render content instead of doing it all at once when the user clicks on a link
+- This poses challenges from a web scraping point-of-view, as the response coming in to our script to be parsed doesn't have the full content we need
+- Two ways to handle this: we either use an automation tool like Microsoft Playwright or Selenium OR we bypass the HTML completely and look for the underlying API calls.
+Then, we replicate those calls ourselves and get well-formatted data served to us on a platter